 Step Four: Sewing the bottom

 These instructions apply to both the lining and the outside of the bag.
-They are basically copies of each other that we will fit together in Part Two of this tutorial.
+They are basically copies of each other that we will fit together further in this tutorial.

 Pin the bottom of the bag on both sides seams first, then pin from the side where you topstitched the pocket to the lining in Step Three and work your way to the other side.